-Creative Engagement can sometimes allow people to imagine a reality that does not yet exist.
+Creative engagement can sometimes allow people to imagine a reality that does not yet exist.
 The Montgomery County Planning Department simulated a separated bike lane during their bicycle master planning process.
-A team of those working on a Master Plan, which would transform Downtown Silver Springs, Maryland, took over some parking spaces to allow residents to envision what separated bike lanes could look like in the area.
+A team of those working on a Master Plan, which would transform Downtown Silver Springs, Maryland, took over several parking spaces to allow residents to envision what separated bike lanes could look like in the area.
 The pilot bike lane was created with potted plants and stationary bicycles.
-This creative simulation allowed local residents and those who frequent in the area to understand how bike lanes could improve how people can move around and how bike lanes can impact overall quality of life in the area.
+This creative simulation allowed local residents and those who frequented in the area to understand how bike lanes can improve mobility and overall quality of life.

 Imagining Equity (2016 - 2017)

 Mike Hoyt, Molly Van Avery, Minneapolis Department of Community Planning and Economic Development